mknxdev/jperf/README.md

 - **[Browser-only]** System informations are mostly retrieved from the `[window.]navigator.userAgent` property.
 Note that some browsers allow the user to have access and change this value by any string, that can potentially break system informations parsing.
 This value can also be changed over time by software providers.
 See the [official documentation](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/userAgent) for detailed informations.

-- **[Browser-only]** Related to system inforamtions, the CPU core numbers exposed by jPerf relies on the native `[window.]navigator.hardwareConcurrency` property, that can reflect a different number of cores that the real one, due to some software limitations.
+- **[Browser-only]** Related to system informations, the CPU core numbers exposed by jPerf relies on the native `[window.]navigator.hardwareConcurrency` property, that can reflect a different number of cores that the real one, due to some software limitations.
 In browser contexts, this number always reflects the **allocated** number of cores to run threads.
 Also note that in some browsers, this property is not natively supported.
 See the [official documentation](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/hardwareConcurrency) for detailed informations.